dzchoi/Inotify-wrapper-for-recursive-directories/README.md

 ## To compile,

 This library is only a single file `inotify.hpp`.
-We just need to #include it and compile it. (`syslog.hpp` is optional, and will provide a function object wrapping `syslog()` system call.)
+(I like template programming so much, it even saves me from having to write class declaration and its member defintions in separate files. ^^) We just need to #include it and compile it. (`syslog.hpp` is optional, and will provide a function object wrapping `syslog()` system call.)

 ```
 $ g++ -O2 test.cpp -lstdc++fs